MicrosoftDocs/cpp-docs/docs/mfc/reference/cdaorecordset-class.md

  When you add a new record to a recordset, all field data members are initially set to a Null value and flagged as "dirty" (changed).
 When you retrieve a record from a data source, its columns either already have values or are Null.
 If it is not appropriate to make a field Null, a [CDaoException](../../mfc/reference/cdaoexception-class.md) is thrown.

- If you are using the double-buffering mechanism, for example, if you specifically wish to designate a field of the current record as not having a value, call `SetFieldNull` with *bNull* set to **TRUE** to flag it as Null.
+ If you are using the double-buffering mechanism, for example, if you specifically wish to designate a field of the current record as not having a value, call `SetFieldNull` with *bNull* set to TRUE to flag it as Null.
 If a field was previously marked Null and you now want to give it a value, simply set its new value.
 You do not have to remove the Null flag with `SetFieldNull`.
 To determine whether the field is allowed to be Null, call [IsFieldNullable](#isfieldnullable).

  If you are not using the double-buffering mechanism, then changing the value of the field does not automatically set the field as dirty and non-Null.
 You must specifically set the fields dirty and non-Null.
 The flag contained in [m_bCheckCacheForDirtyFields](#m_bcheckcachefordirtyfields) controls this automatic field checking.

- The DFX mechanism employs the use of **PSEUDONULL**.
+ The DFX mechanism employs the use of PSEUDONULL.
 For more information, see [CDaoFieldExchange::m_nOperation](../../mfc/reference/cdaofieldexchange-class.md#m_noperation).

 > [!NOTE]
 >  Call this member function only after you have called [Edit](#edit) or [AddNew](#addnew).

- Using **NULL** for the first argument of the function will apply the function only to **outputColumn** fields, not **param** fields in `CDaoFieldExchange`.
+ Using NULL for the first argument of the function will apply the function only to `outputColumn` fields, not **param** fields in `CDaoFieldExchange`.
 For instance, the call

  [!code-cpp[NVC_MFCDatabase#8](../../mfc/codesnippet/cpp/cdaorecordset-class_8.cpp)]

- will set only **outputColumn** fields to **NULL**; **param** fields will be unaffected.
+ will set only `outputColumn` fields to NULL; **param** fields will be unaffected.

 ##  <a name="setfieldvalue"></a>  CDaoRecordset::SetFieldValue
  Call this member function to set the value of a field, either by ordinal position or by changing the value of the string.